Evans-Deo-Star/DiaTrack-Project/README.md

 Get AI Insight: The Dashboard will refresh, analyze your latest reading, and display your Predictive Risk Level and personalized Actionable Advice.

-🧠 How DiaTrack Works: Core Functionality & AI Specialization
+## 🧠 How DiaTrack Works: Core Functionality & AI Specialization

 DiaTrack operates on a robust, four-tiered architecture designed for security, persistence, and specialized AI processing.

-1. Data Flow & Security (Weeks 3 & 5)
+# 1. Data Flow & Security

 Front-End (React): Built with React and Tailwind CSS for a modern, responsive interface, including a secure password visibility toggle.